Bring your boat and camping gear and we will take care of the rest. If you don’t have a boat we can help you find one.

 What do I need to bring?

-You are responsible for bringing a canoe, kayak, or SUP, paddles and a personal floatation device.
+You are responsible for bringing a canoe, kayak, or SUP, paddles and a personal flotation device.
 Don’t have your own boat?
-Big Muddy Adventures can cover you.
+Big Muddy Adventures or Earth’s Classroom may be able to provide one for you.
 Contact them for details of boat rental.
+Canoes can be rented by calling Earth’s Classroom at 573-437-7628.
 Also bring standard camping gear including a tent and personal items.
 Your boat should be of a size and weight that you and another person can carry.
 No camp stoves or fuel are permitted.

 Where do we camp?

 Camping will be at nearby campgrounds.
 Indoor or sheltered camping may be available at some sites, limited and shared.
 All participants should bring tents suitable to shelter everyone in their party.
 Tent camping will be at designated campsite areas.
 Showers will be available at some campsite locations and toilet facilities will be available at all campsite locations.

 Do I need to bring food?

 All meals will be provided with the exception of the evening meal on Monday Sept.
 23 in St. Charles where participants will be able to choose a restaurant and their meal of choice in downtown St. Charles.
 We will enjoy food in historic river communities and locally grown foods when available on the river and at our campsites.
 Vegetarian options will be available.

 Where do I leave my car?